2021 Killingsworth-Spritzer Oral Argument Info Session

 IF YOU SIGN UP, YOU ARE EXPECTED TO SHOW UP!
 If you don’t show or if you cancel without adequate notice, unless there’s an emergency, you will be banned from competing for 1 year.

-Competition Max Limits: (First-Come, First-Served) The sign up will close when we have hit the max.
+Competition Max Limits: (First-Come, First-Served) There is a limit on competitors.
 This is strictly first-come, first-served.
 No preference will be given to any year.
-Max of 72 competitors.

 If you compete, you cannot volunteer as well.
 You must choose to either volunteer OR compete.

-Competition Max Limits: (First-Come, First-Served) The sign up will close when we have hit the max of 7 timers.
+Competition Max Limits: (First-Come, First-Served) There is a limit on volunteers.
 This is strictly first-come, first-served.
 No preference will be given to any year.

 If you volunteer, you cannot compete as well.
 You must choose to either volunteer OR compete.